jeffknupp/talks/wharton-web-conference-14.md

 ## API: Application Programming Interface

-Programatic way of interact with a third-party system.
+Programmatic way of interacting with a third-party system.

 Note:
 Example: "I used Twitter's API to build a tool to see if anyone is bad-mouthing